agentfarmfi/surveytemplate/README.md

 **Organizing questions:**
 - Group questions by domain and facet with comments
+- Facets can have different numbers of questions - the scoring system handles this by using averages
-- Ensure all facets have similar numbers of questions for balance
+- There is no requirement for all facets to have the same number of questions

 ##### 4.2.
 Create response choices